kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/tut-hello.md

 ## Step 1: Create Application

 The main page of Kalm shows a list of applications.
-Press the **Add Application** button
+Press the **Create App** button

 ![add application](assets/add-app.png)

-Enter a name for your application, then press **Create Application**
+Enter a name for your application, then press **Create App**

 ![name application](assets/name-app.png)